Yala National Park

 We will go for morning safari to Yala National Park – the most visited and the oldest national park in Sri Lanka (it was designated in 1900 as a wildlife sanctuary and got the status of national park in 1938).
 The park covers about 979 square kilometers.
 Yala is an ideal place for observing rare animals and birds in their natural environment.

-We’ll go to Yala by the comfortable minivan, then we change to the jeep for Yala-safari.
+We’ll go to Yala by the comfortable car or minivan, then we change to the jeep for Yala-safari.